Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 • Make tiny adjustments (2-3mm) between test rides

 I once nearly rejected what became my favorite saddle because I judged it too quickly.
-Patience in this process pays dividends.
+Patience pays off.

 The Future of Saddle Technology